 Biomedical Science B.Sc.

 Biomedical Science is a direct entry program with a limited number of student places.
 A secondary school diploma and six Ontario 4U or 4M courses with a minimum 70% overall final average is required for admission (or higher, given competitive admissions).
-Students will be able to specify their interest in the program when they first apply to Trent; they may also transfer into the program after their first year (Advanced Entry), depending on whether they have obtained the necessary course prerequisites with an average grade of 75%.
-Specific Secondary School course requirements can be found in the Undergraduate Requirements portion of the Trent University website.
+Students may also transfer into the program after their first year (Advanced Entry), if they have obtained the necessary course prerequisites with an average grade of 75%.
+Specific secondary school course requirements can be found under Undergraduate Requirements on the Trent University website.
 As this is a limited enrollment program, fulfillment of the minimum requirements does not necessarily guarantee admission.